Skip to main content

 Consequences of not paying your credit card bill

-You may receive fees and penalties
+You may be charged fees and penalties

 A late payment fee is usually charged after a credit card payment is missed.
-Some cards limit the amount of the fee while others do not.
+Some cards limit the fee amount, while other card issuers do not.
 Late fees are typically added to your credit card's unpaid balance.
-To understand the fees and interest you can expect for a late payment, review your card's terms and conditions.

 Your unpaid balance will likely accrue interest

-Generally a credit card's unpaid balance accrues interest following the payment due date each month.
-Based on different terms, programs and situations, it's possible that interest doesn't accrue or that the accrual date varies.
+Generally, a credit card's unpaid balance accrues interest following the payment due date each month.
+Based on different terms, programs and situations, it's possible that interest doesn't accrue—or that the accrual date varies.

 As interest accrues without a credit card payment, your unpaid balance increases.
 When interest continues to accrue, a credit card balance can quickly build up.